Auckland New Zealand

 - Visit the Auckland War Museum, Maritime Museum, Art Gallery, and Navy Museum

-- Dine on fresh seafood or lamb at some of the country’s best restaurants, especially in the downtown waterfront
+- Dine on fresh seafood or lamb at some of the country’s best restaurants, especially on the downtown waterfront

 Nearby Destinations